-All extensions to stipend and candidature are subject to approval by the Faculty and Executive Dean Graduate Studies.
+All extensions to stipend and candidature are subject to approval by the School and Dean Graduate Studies.

 Applications that contain falsified information or where the applicant misrepresents their academic or professional achievements will be rejected outright with no recourse for appeal.
 If an application is found to contain false or misleading information subsequent to an offer of candidature but prior to the applicant’s enrolment, FedUni will withdraw its offer without consultation with no recourse for appeal.
 If an application is found to contain false or misleading information subsequent to the applicant being enrolled in their program the matter will be managed under FedUni’s Research Integrity Policy.

 Sanctioned individuals will not be offered candidature.

 FedUni will undertake a risk assessment process for all citizens from sanctioned countries applying for HDR candidature.
 This assessment determines whether:

 - The applicant is a sanctioned individual; and/or,